|

 |||

-February: May's friend Richard Plöhn dies of renal disease.
-His wife Klara
+Richard Plöhn dies of renal disease.
+His wife Klara is

 Radebeul, Kirchstraße 5 Villa »Shatterhand.« |